-Survival (or loss) of subjects in the source population might be highly correlated with the exposure factor and the outcome, thus leaving the study group (eg a cross-sectional sample) as a biased subset of the source population.
-For example, Kukull (2001) and Weuve et al (2012) demonstrated that, since smoking is related to decreased survival (increased attrition), and cognitive ability is associated with increased survival, smoking will appear less harmful to cognitive ability than it actually is.
-Whenever selective survival is likely to be an issue, it is helpful if the study group is drawn from study subjects that entered the source population during a specified time period, not just from subjects that are in population at the start of the current study period.
-In many of these instances, implementing longitudinal studies to track life-course events would provide the best evidence of the impact of specific exposures throughout the life of the study subjects (Braback et al, 2004).
+With respect to selective survival, if both the exposure and disease being studied affect whether or not a food animal remains in the herd (or whether or not a horse is still racing), then a study group drawn from only 'existing' (eg racing) animals might give a biased measure of association between the exposure and disease.
+The premature removal of animals from the original group might be highly correlated with the exposure factor and the outcome, thus leaving the study group as a biased subgroup from the source population.
+Whenever selective survival is likely to be an issue, the study group(s) should be drawn from all animals that entered the herd (or ever raced) during a specified time period, not just from animals that are in the herd (or are racing) at the start of the current study period.
+In many of these instances, implementing longitudinal studies commencing at the birth, or herd entry, of the study subjects would provide the best evidence of the impact of specific exposures throughout the life of the study subjects (Brabeck et al, 2006).